Instant estimates based on your home size, material, and location — no contractor needed.

 Labor typically makes up 50–60% of your total roofing cost.
 Contractors in high cost-of-living areas charge significantly more per square foot than those in rural regions like the South and Midwest.

 If your existing roof decking is damaged, replacement adds $2–$4 per sq ft.
-Tear-off of the old roof typically adds $1–$2 per sq ft on top of installation.
+Tear-off of the old roof typically adds $1–$2 per sq ft on top of installation costs.